Problem

 - Potentially other custom or smaller models to assist in applying these generated edits accurately across multiple files or performing fine-grained adjustments.

+Pass only distilled conclusions between models, not full conversation histories.
+This reduces token costs and maintains clean phase boundaries.
 This approach leverages the strengths of different models in a coordinated fashion to achieve a more robust and effective outcome for complex operations than a single model might achieve alone.

 Example